ericmjl/Network-Analysis-Made-Simple/notebooks/00-preface/01-setup.md

 ## VSCode Development Containers

-Assuming that you're using Visual Studio Code and have attempted to use development containers before, you can run the Network Analysis Made Simple tutorial content inside a development container.
+Assuming that y ou're using Visual Studio Code and have attempted to use development containers before, you can run the Network Analysis Made Simple tutorial content inside a development container.